SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Theoretical Results

-The model of Definition \ref{def:model} uses for each component $p(\boldsymbol{x}|C_k)$ an exponential probability distribution with a base of Euler's e, equivalent to a model using similarly exponential neurons (Subsection \ref{sec:neuro_exp}).
-Depending on the task, different probability distribution shapes, i.e. different neuronal activation functions, may be better models.
-This is compatible with our theory (see Appendix B).
-Firstly, the base of the exponential activation function can be chosen differently, resulting in a softmax function with a different base, such that Eq. \ref{eq:Q_model} becomes more generally $ Q(C_k|\boldsymbol{x})=\frac{b^{u_k+w_{0k}}}{\sum_{l=1}^{K}b^{u_l+w_{0l}}}. $ This is equivalent to Temperature Scaling \citep{hinton2015distilling}, a mechanism that also maintains the probabilistic interpretation of the output.
-It can also be implemented by a normalized layer of exponential neurons, and are compatible with our theoretical derivations and the optimization by the plasticity rule of Eq. \ref{eq:synplast}.
-Moreover, we show in the Appendix that soft WTA models can be constructed by rectified linear units (ReLU) or in general by neurons with any non-negative monotonically increasing activation function, and their weights are also optimized by the same plasticity rule.
+The model of Definition \ref{def:model} uses for each component $p(\boldsymbol{x}|C_k)$ an exponential probability distribution with a base of Euler's e, equivalent to a model using similarly exponential neurons (\cref{sec:neuro_exp}).
+Depending on the task, different probability distribution shapes, i.e.\ different neuronal activation functions, may be better models.
+This is compatible with our theory (see \cref{app:alternate_act}).
+Firstly, the base of the exponential activation function can be chosen differently, resulting in a softmax function with a different base, such that Eq.\ \ref{eq:Q_model} becomes more generally